DigitalPublishingToolkit/Money-Lab-Reader/docs/1_1-Hart_Keith.md

 should regulate capitalist markets with a view to containing their extreme consequences, while encouraging their material benefits to accrue to citizens across the board.
-The national system became general after the First World War and was the dominant social form of 20th century civilization.
+The national system became general after World War I and was the dominant social form of 20th century civilization.
 Its apogee or ‘golden age’ was in the period 1945-1979.[^2] This was a time of developmental states, economic growth, and redistribution when, for the first and only time in history, the